 3-Ingredient Healthy Brownie Truffles

 - 1 cup/120g 4 ounces raw walnut halves/ or use sunflower seeds for a nut-free version

 - 1 cup/170g packed pitted dates soak them in water beforehand if they are too hard

 - 3 tablespoons unsweetened cocoa powder/cacao

 - 2 tablespoons shaved chocolate, or chopped walnuts,extra cocoa to roll the bites ( optional )

 - Place walnuts, cocoa powder, and dates into a food processor.
 Process for about 1 minute or until walnuts and dates come together well.
 Walnuts should be slightly chunky.

 - The dough texture should be thick and clumpy and possibly come together into a ball.
 If it isn't, then add 1 or 2 tablespoons of warm water.

-- Use a cookie dough scoop to grab 1 tablespoon of mixture and then roll into a ball.
+- Use a cookie dough scoop to grab 1 tablespoon of the mixture and then roll into a ball.
 Place onto a small baking sheet lined with parchment paper.
 Repeat until all the mixture is gone.
-Place in the fridge for 30 minutes to allow balls to chill and harden a bit, but you can eat them straight away, I just find them better once chilled.

-- After the bites are done chilling, roll them onto the deisred mix and transfer to an airtight container or reusable bag and store in the fridge for 1 week or in the freezer for up to 3 months.
+- Roll the balls onto the deisred mix (cocoa, shaved chocolate etc) and transfer to an airtight container or a reusable bag and store in the fridge for 1 week or in the freezer for up to 3 months.